 Morning and evening worship is held daily in St. Luke's Chapel, and Wednesday evenings the whole community gathers for a special service of Holy Eucharist.
-The Berkeley Center, located one block form the Yale Divinity School campus, functions as a center of hospitality and community where Berkeley students, faculty, and staff congregate for worship, events, and informal conversation.
+The Berkeley Center, located one block from the Yale Divinity School campus, functions as a center of hospitality and community where Berkeley students, faculty, and staff congregate for worship, events, and informal conversation.

 All admissions are administered and considered through the Yale Divinity School.
 Applicants interested in pursuing the program at Berkeley Divinity School should use the Yale Divinity School Application for Admission.
-For further information on the Berkeley Divinity School and its program, please contact the Dean of Berkeley Divinity School, 363 St. Ronan Street, New Haven ct 06511, telephone 203.764.9300.
+For further information on the Berkeley Divinity School and its program, please contact the dean of Berkeley Divinity School, 409 Prospect Street, New Haven CT 06511, telephone 203.432.9285.